RemiVine/Thesis-template-IHEID-RV-2021/README.md

 - **Bibliography style**    &rarr;   in the *packages.tex*
 - **Font type** &rarr; can be changed if using a different compiler

+## Side note: use this template for the MPT

+As such, the template can also be easily used for the MPT if you intend to have several papers included in one whole framework.
+You can simply mute the *\include{specimen}* command in the *main.tex* file.
+You might probably seek to also mute the *0_pre_thesis_quote_dedication_etc.tex* and the *0_Acknowledgments.tex* files.
+The *0_Abstract_Page.tex* can be slightly tweaked if you need to prepare a quick introduction of your MPT.

 ## Download the repository

 - You can simply get the .zip folder of the repository